-Shipping & receiving docks are a particularly dangerous area of most operations because so much activity takes place in a relatively small space.
+Shipping & receiving docks are a particularly dangerous area of most operations because so much activity takes place in a confined space.
+You have truck loading, unloading, staging, inspections, and much more.
+You have people like order pickers, drivers and guests potentially in the mix.
 In your average warehouse, the docks take up 20% of the square footage but host 80% of the activity.
 As you know, at times that activity can be fast-paced – even frenzied as full pallets are taken in, or loaded ones are being loaded into trailers.
 This is a time rife with possibilities for accidents.
 How can you prevent them?

 If there are multiple dock doors being serviced, the hazards are amplified as lift trucks have many more angles to consider.

 Additionally, drivers are often backing out with a large load on their forks.
 Their concentration is split between what’s behind them and a potentially tight space with large load inside the trailer.
 If a pedestrian is where he’s not supposed to be, the lift truck driver is at a serious disadvantage trying to see him.

 - Your drivers should be trained, checked, and constantly refreshed on safe driving procedures.
 The same goes for your employees who spend time in the warehouse or near the shipping docks.
 Too many companies train the drivers, but not the pedestrians.

 - Guard where you can.
 If there are work areas, vital equipment, or racks nearby, protect them with solid guard rails.

 - Use exclusion zones.
 Remove pedestrians from the staging areas.
 Assign truck drivers and other visitors to a lounge or elsewhere, so that they aren’t loitering near the dock doors.